erictsangx/koa-async-body/README.md

         fileSize: 1024*1024*2,
         files: 1,
         parts: 1000,
-    },
-    uploadDir: '/var/tmp'
-});
-//You can find the options in https://github.com/mscdex/busboy
+    }, //You can find the options in https://github.com/mscdex/busboy
+    uploadDir: '/var/tmp', //customize the upload directory, default use require('os').tmpDir()
+    keyPath: 'foo.bar' //customize appending to `koa context`, default use `ctx.requestBody` });

 const app = new Koa();

 app.use(koaBody);

 app.use((ctx)=> {
-    if (ctx.request.body) {
-        ctx.body = ctx.request.body;
+    if (ctx.requestBody) { //null if no request body ctx.body = ctx.requestBody;
     } else {
         ctx.body = 'hello world';
     }